Alabama offers some great freshwater and saltwater fishing, with the state famous for big largemouth bass in particular.

-You can buy a licence from the state’s Outdoor Alabama site https://www.outdooralabama.com/license-information
+You can buy a license from the state’s Outdoor Alabama site: https://www.outdooralabama.com/license-information

 Walmart and Other Retail Outlets

-There are more than 300 places you can buy an Alabama fishing license in person including Walmart stores, sporting retailers, hardware and outdoor goods stores and various government offices such as your local probate office.
+There are more than 300 places where you can buy an Alabama fishing license in person, including Walmart stores, sporting retailers, hardware and outdoor goods stores, and various government offices such as your local probate office.

-Here is a full list where you can buy an Alabama fishing license in person.
+Here is a full list of where you can buy an Alabama fishing license in person.

 What Happens to Alabama Fishing License Fees?

-The fees from all fishing licenses sold in Alabama go into enhancing and protection the natural environment in the state, as the department confirms:
+The fees from all fishing licenses sold in Alabama go into enhancing and protecting the natural environment in the state, as the department confirms:

 “Except for the issuance fees and Internet or telephone convenience fees, 100% of your license fee goes to management of, protection of, and education about Alabama’s natural resources.”

-Yes, in some waters that span the borders of neighboring states Mississipi and Tennessee, licenses from these state are honored.
+Yes, in some waters that span the borders of neighboring states Mississippi (see here for info on Mississippi fishing licenses) and Tennessee, licenses from these states are honored.
 Here is a map of those waters: https://www.outdooralabama.com/freshwater-fishing-licenses/ala-miss-tenn-reciprocal-fishing-license-areas

 Yes, it is possible to purchase a lifetime license.
 Costs vary according to your age.
 Check here for more details.